STARIONGROUP/Kalliope/README.md

 ## Installation

-The package is available on Nuget at https://www.nuget.org/packages/Kalliope/
+The packages are available on Nuget at https://www.nuget.org/packages/Kalliope/

 [![NuGet Badge](https://buildstats.info/nuget/Kalliope)](https://buildstats.info/nuget/Kalliope)

 ## Build Status

-GitHub actions are used to build and test the library
+GitHub actions are used to build and test the libraries

 Branch | Build Status
 ------- | :------------